M12 Motorway (Sydney): Construction

 In May 2022, Seymour Whyte and CPB Georgiou Group joint venture were announced as the contractors for the central and west sections respectively.
-Procurement of the east section (connection with Elizabeth Drive and the M7) will occur later in the same year.
+Construction began in August 2022 on the west and central sections.

-Construction began in August 2022 on the west and central sections however the planning started as early as 2019.
+The third section (east section) consisted of an interchange with the M7 motorway.
+It was to be constructed together with the M7 motorway widening and the connection to Elizabeth Drive, known collectively as the M7–M12 Integration project.
+In December 2022, John Holland Group was announced as the contractor to design and construct the integration project.
+Construction began in August to October the following year.